 The Control Center is an important aspect of your iPhone so we understand how distressing it can be when it won't work correctly.
 In this article we are going to share with you what to do when your iPhone control center won't swipe up in iOS 14/13.

 Before we get to the various solutions you can try when the Control Center won't swipe up, it is important to understand why this can happen.
 This will help you avoid the problem in the future and also help you select an appropriate solution.

 The following solutions are useful when the Control Center won't swipe up:

 The most effective solution is to repair the iOS system.
 Some settings can damage your iOS system and you may need a tool that helps to fix the issue.
 Lucky for you, we have FoneGeek iOS System Recovery.
 This tool is designed to fix this issue and any other iOS issues, such as iPhone stuck on white screen with black Apple logo, iOS upgrade stuck on Recovery Mode.
 It is easy to use and has a 100% success rate for repairing all system issues.

 To use FoneGeek iOS System Recovery to fix this Control Center issue, follow these simple steps;

 Step 1: Download, install and run the program on your computer.
-Connect your iPhone to the computer using USB cable and then select "Repair Operating System".
+Select "Standard Mode" and then connect your iPhone to the computer using USB cable.

 Step 2: Follow the on-screen instructions to put the device in DFU/recovery mode.
 The program will detect it and offer a firmware suitable for the device.
 Click on "Download" to download the firmware.

 Step 3: When the firmware download is complete, the device will begin repairing the device.
 Keep the device connected to the computer until the process is complete.